Code-Institute-Submissions/walshyc-milestone-project-1/README.md

 ### Features Left to Implement
-- Dedicated members area to apply for tickets
+- Dedicated members area to apply for tickets for away games.
-- Previous results
+- A dedicated history page that will display the previous results of the Irish football team going back over the years.

 ## Technologies Used